sspirial/MineShare/docs/ORGANIZATION.md

 ```

 **Benefits**:
-- Single command to build everything
+- Single `pnpm install` for all packages
 - Workspace-aware dependency management
+- Shared dependencies hoisted to root
 - Easier for new developers
 - CI/CD friendly